 Because if you don’t deal with what you’ve done to others…it’ll come back for you.

-For people at the end of life, remembering their good deeds brings comfort.
+For my clients at the end of life, remembering their good deeds brings comfort.
 They talk about the time they’ve spent with their family.
-Helping others.
-Forgiving loved ones also brings a great deal of joy.
-Times they’ve reached out to estranged friends and reconnected.
+They remember ways they’ve helped others in need.

 These direct, concrete actions help people feel good about themselves.
 More than the money they’ve given away.
 More than career or athletic achievements.